 At Summit Detox, our opioid/opiate program is based on the most up-to-date guidelines for safe and effective detoxification.
 These guidelines break the process down into three phases:

-- A thorough, individualized evaluation of each new client
+- A thorough, individualized evaluation of each new patient

 - Physical and emotional/psychological stabilization designed to maximize the potential for positive detox results